The bans on eviction enforcement in England, Scotland and Wales have been extended.

 - Landlord advice during the coronavirus

-- Scotland: the eviction ban will run until 31 March for all areas under level 3 or level 4 restrictions.
+- Scotland: the eviction ban will run until 30 September for all areas under level 3 or level 4 restrictions.
+It will be reviewed every 21 days.
 Landlords commencing eviction proceedings must give six months’ notice in most cases.
 They can give three months’ notice if they or their family intend to move in to the property or they have their licence revoked, or 28 days’ notice if the tenant has engaged in criminal behaviour or has already moved out.

-- Wales: evictions are banned until 31 March.
+- Wales: evictions are banned until 30 June, though this will be subject to regular review.
 Landlords starting eviction proceedings must give six months’ notice except in cases of anti-social behaviour or domestic violence.

-- Northern Ireland: landlords must give tenants 12 weeks’ notice before starting eviction proceedings until 31 March.
+- Northern Ireland: there is no ban on eviction enforcement in Northern Ireland, but Landlords must give tenants 12 weeks’ notice before starting eviction proceedings until 30 September.